Sour cream: Commercial varieties

-According to US (FDA) regulations, commercially produced sour cream contains no less than 18% milkfat before bulking agents are added, and no less than 14.4% milkfat in the finished product.
+According to US (FDA) regulations, commercially produced sour cream contains no less than 18% milk fat before bulking agents are added, and no less than 14.4% milk fat in the finished product.
 Additionally, it must have a total acidity of no less than 0.5%.
 It may also contain milk and whey solids, buttermilk, starch in an amount not exceeding one percent, salt, and rennet derived from aqueous extracts from the fourth stomach of calves, kids or lambs, in an amount consistent with good manufacturing practice.
 In addition, according to the Canadian food regulations, the emulsifying, gelling, stabilizing and thickening agents in sour cream are algin, carob bean gum (locust bean gum), carrageenan, gelatin, guar gum, pectin, or propylene glycol alginate or any combination thereof in an amount not exceeding 0.5 percent, monoglycerides, mono- and diglycerides, or any combination thereof, in an amount not exceeding 0.3 percent, and sodium phosphate dibasic in an amount not exceeding 0.05 percent.

-Sour cream is not fully fermented, and like many dairy products, must be refrigerated unopened and after use.
-Additionally, in Canadian regulations, a milk-coagulating enzyme derived from Rhizomucor miehei (Cooney and Emerson) from Mucor pusillus Lindt by pure culture fermentation process or from Aspergillus oryzae RET-1 (pBoel777) can also be added into sour cream production process, in an amount consistent with good manufacturing practice.
-Sour cream is sold with an expiration date stamped on the container, though whether this is a "sell by", a "best by" or a "use by" date varies with local regulation.
-Refrigerated unopened sour cream can last for 1–2 weeks beyond its sell by date.
+Sour cream is not fully fermented, and like many dairy products, it must be refrigerated both before and after opening the sealed container.
+Additionally, in Canadian regulations, a milk-coagulating enzyme derived from Rhizomucor miehei (Cooney and Emerson) from Mucor pusillus Lindt by pure culture fermentation process or from Aspergillus oryzae RET-1 (pBoel777) can also be added to the sour cream production process in an amount consistent with good manufacturing practice.
+Sour cream is sold with an expiration date stamped on the container, though whether this is a "sell by", a "best by" or "use by" date varies with local regulation.
+Refrigerated, unopened sour cream can last for 1–2 weeks beyond its sell by date.
 Once it has been opened, refrigerated sour cream generally lasts for 7–10 days.